 - CQWP is optimized for caching and also resource friendly.
 In CSWP you need to crawl regularly to keep the content fresh and available.

-– Apart from this, SharePoint search only crawls major versions of content, never it does minor versions, so if you want to display minor versions content, then we can use CQWP.
+- Apart from this, SharePoint search only crawls major versions of content, never it does minor versions, so if you want to display minor versions of content, then we can use CQWP.

 - If your admin team marked a site not to be indexed then only we can use CQWP because those site content will not appear in the search result, so CSWP will not be able to find the results.

 - To start seeing previews please log on by opening the document in SharePoint Online search result Web part

 - Documents are not showing up in Search Results in SharePoint 2013

 - How to Call SharePoint Search using REST API

 - Create and use custom result source in content search web part in SharePoint Online